glee4810/EHRSQL/README.md

 ## News

-`06/22/2024` The complete data for the [newest EHRSQL data (MIMIC-IV demo)](https://github.com/glee4810/ehrsql-2024) has been released along with the [EHRSQL 2024 Shared Task Ovewview Paper](https://arxiv.org/abs/2405.06673).
+`06/22/2024` The complete data for the [newest EHRSQL data (MIMIC-IV demo)](https://github.com/glee4810/ehrsql-2024) has been released along with the [EHRSQL 2024 Shared Task Overview Paper](https://arxiv.org/abs/2405.06673).

 `04/27/2024` We have released the entire EHRSQL dataset (including test sets) to the public.